decidables/decidables/sites/detectable/src/signal.md

 :::ui

-Move the :ui[Coherence] slider up and down or edit the number to adjust the proportion of coherence
---- even while the dots are moving!
+Move the :slider[Coherence] slider up and down or edit the number to adjust the proportion of coherence --- even while the dots are moving!

 :::